MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.TrafficManager/v1.0/Set-AzureRmTrafficManagerEndpoint.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmTrafficManagerEndpoint** cmdlet updates an endpoint in azure_2 Traffic Manager.
+The **Set-AzureRmTrafficManagerEndpoint** cmdlet updates an endpoint in Azure Traffic Manager.
 This cmdlet updates the settings from a local endpoint object.
 You can specify the endpoint object either by using the *TrafficManagerEndpoint* parameter or by using the pipeline.